-We designed Nationwide YourLife CareMatters^{} to be a flexible way to plan for the future.
+We designed Nationwide YourLife CareMatters® to be a flexible way to plan for the future.
 It's LTC coverage linked to a universal life insurance policy, so benefits are paid whether you need LTC or not.
 The cash indemnity LTC benefits can help you maintain choice, control and flexibility as your care needs unfold.

-1 "Long-Term Services and Supports for Older Americans: Risks and Financing Research Brief," Melissa Favreault, Urban Institute & Judith Dey, HHS, ASPE Research Brief (July 2015, revised 2016).
+1 "Long-Term Services and Supports for Older Americans: Risks and Financing," ASPE Research Brief, Assistant Secretary for Planning and Evaluation, Department of Health and Human Services (February 2016).